Jack9025/secure-tickets/README.md

 <img src="screenshots/home_user.png" width="150" alt="Screenshot showing the home page"/>

 ### Buying Tickets
-When a user selects to buy a ticket, they will be presented with details of the event and the option to buy tickets.
+When a user selects an event, they will be presented with details of the event and the option to buy tickets.
 When the user is buying tickets, a modal will popup which allows the user to select the ticket quantity and ticket type (either standard, VIP or deluxe).

 <img src="screenshots/event_details.png" width="150" alt="Screenshot of event details page"/> <img src="screenshots/buy_ticket.png" width="150" alt="Screenshot of buy ticket modal"/>